novalagung/howto/docs/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 The application that we are going to use on the tutorial is a simple hello world app written in Go.
 The app is dockerized and the image is available on [Docker Hub](https://hub.docker.com/repository/docker/novalagung/hello-world).

-You can also deploy your app, just do push it into Docker Hub.
-This guide might help you [Push Image to hub.docker.com](/docker-push-image-to-hub.html).
+You can also use your own app, make sure it is pushed to Docker Hub.

 ## 1. Prerequisites